-The Department of Planning, Industry and Environment undertook the review in response to growing public concern that whale carcasses left on or buried on beaches attract sharks.
+The Department of Planning, Industry and Environment – Environment, Energy and Science undertook this review in response to growing public concern that whale carcasses left or buried on beaches attract sharks.

 We consulted with local councils, other NSW government agencies, Aboriginal stakeholders, interstate government agencies, emergency services, rescue organisations, universities and scientific experts.